100% Satisfaction Guarantee

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds.
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Lennard, Reginald.
 Rural England 1086-1135 A Study of Social and Agrarian Conditions.
 Oxford: Clarendon Press, 1959.
 Print.

 The Godfrey Family Crest was acquired from the Houseofnames.com archives.
 The Godfrey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 26 September 2013 at 12:29.
+This page was last modified on 20 April 2016 at 08:43.